Skip to main content

 Why is patent evergreening important in patent law?

 Patent evergreening is a strategy used primarily by pharmaceutical companies to extend the effective commercial life of a product beyond the expiration of its original patent.
-Rather than developing entirely new drugs, companies file successive patents on incremental modifications — new formulations...
+Rather than developing entirely new drugs, companies file successive patents on incremental modifications, new formulations,...